How Long Should Concrete Cure Before Removing Forms

 How to Properly Remove Formwork

-- Conduct proper tests (mostly NDT) on concrete to ensure its strength developed.
+- Conduct proper tests (mostly NDT) on concrete to ensure its strength is developed.

 - Removal of formwork should be started from vertical members are removed first.

-- The supports of slab or soffits should not remove until it is ensured to bear its self-weight and external stresses effectively.
+- The supports of the slab or soffits should not remove until it is ensured to bear their self-weight and external stresses effectively.

-- The crowbars should not fix on the side to remove the formworks as it can damage the edges of concrete.
+- The crowbars should not fix on the side to remove the formwork as it can damage the edges of the concrete.

-- Loose concrete or any other material found in the edges and corners are to be removed.
+- Loose concrete or any other material found in the edges and corners is to be removed.

 - The safety engineers should inspect the site before the removal of formworks to ensure suitable conditions.

-- Team removing formwork should know about risk and rule regulation of safety on the construction site.
+- The team removing formwork should know about risk and rule regulation of safety on the construction site.